atfg/goncalves-lab.github.io/pages/research.md

         <img src="/assets/img/carcinogenesis.png" class="card-img-top" width="500" alt="...">
         <div class="card-body">
           <h5 class="card-title mb-0">Comparative genomics of carcinogenesis</h5>
           <div class="card-text text-black-50" width="500">Why do some organisms, including many humans, never develop cancer in their lifetime?
-To address this question, we are using model organisms with high natural cancer resistance and exceptional longevity such as the naked mole-rat and Ansell’s mole-rat.</div>
+To address this question, we are studying model organisms with high natural cancer resistance and exceptional longevity such as the naked mole-rat and Ansell’s mole-rat.</div>
         </div>
       </div>
     </div>